KenOasis/Schedulerjs/backend/routes/api/readme.md

     "new_group": {
         "group_id": 1,
         "name": "Walmart",
-        "description": "A Walmart store in Bay Area."
+        "description": "A Walmart store in Bay Area.", "activated": false
     }
 }
 ```

-if failed by confilct group name:
+if failed by conflict group name:

 ```
 {